 - Assistance with media advocacy including support writing and placing op-eds, drafting press release, generating talking points and establishing contact with local media

 - Detailed analyses of and strategies for combating anti-immigrant and supporting pro-integration measures proposed at the state and local level

 - Access to a toll-free help line and e-mail address to consult with expert immigration attorneys who will train and mentor affiliates

 - Access to a wide array of legal immigration toolkits, papers, training manuals, program management tools, and other resources to further enhance your practice and better serve your clients

-- Free quarterly webinars with updates to immigration law practice
+- Free, periodic webinars with updates to immigration law practice

 - Discount registration fees for in-person, webinar, and e-learning immigration law trainings